tcoopman/irmin-tutorial/src/GettingStartedOCaml.md

 ## Transactions

-Transactions allow you to make many modifications to an Irmin store, using in in-memory tree, and apply them all at once.
+Transactions allow you to make many modifications to an Irmin store, using an in-memory tree, and apply them all at once.
 This is done using the `Store.with_tree` function:

 ```ocaml
 let transaction_example =